mriot/prep-alert/README.md

 The retrieved map data is stored in `data/maps_raw.json`.

-The data is then processed with `scripts/map_data_patcher/main.py` to generate `src/maps.json` which is then finally packed into the addon DLL.
+The data is then processed with `scripts/map_data_patcher/main.py` to generate `src/maps.json` which is then packed into the addon DLL.

 #### Sector Data